Can I Have a Baby After I Hit Menopause?

 What exactly is IVF?

-The Mayo Clinic defines In Vitro Fertilization (IVF) as a complex series of procedures used to help with fertility or prevent genetic problems and assist with the conception of a child.
-According to Mayo Clinic, the IVF procedure involves retrieving mature eggs from ovaries and using sperm to fertilize them in a lab.
+According to the Mayo Clinic, In Vitro Fertilization (IVF) is a complex series of procedures used to help with fertility or prevent genetic problems and assist with the conception of a child.
+The IVF procedure involves retrieving mature eggs from ovaries and using sperm to fertilize them in a lab.
 Then, the fertilized egg (embryo) or eggs are transferred to the uterus.

-Is it safe to have a baby after menopause?
+Is it safe to have a baby in midlife?